 The Challenge

-This analysis mapped above-ground vegetation carbon stock in tonnes per hectare across Lane and Douglass Counties in southern Oregon — a region with significant old-growth forest patches and active timber extraction.
-The red-to-green gradient makes the distribution legible at a glance: deep green for high-carbon forest zones, red for low-carbon or disturbed land.
+Above-ground vegetation carbon stock was mapped in tonnes per hectare across Lane and Douglass Counties in southern Oregon — a region spanning temperate rainforest, mixed forest, and transitional vegetation zones with significant old-growth patches and active timber operations.
+The red-to-green gradient makes sequestration capacity legible at a glance: deep green for high-carbon old-growth zones, red for disturbed or low-carbon land.

-The output supports carbon sequestration assessment and climate resilience planning at the county scale, giving land managers spatial context for conservation prioritization.
+The output supports carbon sequestration assessment and climate resilience planning at the county scale, giving land managers the spatial context needed to prioritize conservation investments and evaluate land use tradeoffs.

 Carbon Stock Gradient — Above-Ground Vegetation (t/ha)